ds1sqe/InputMethodAutoChanger.nvim/README.md

 # InputMethodAutoChanger.nvim
 ## Automatticaly Change Input Method in neovim
-if you use Non-English Langauge in Input Mode, automatically change to english when you leave Input Mode
+if you use Non-English Langauge in Input Mode, automatically change to English when you leave Input Mode

 And you come back to Input Mode, change to Non-English Langauge what you used in Input mode